r-preston/shoal/README.md

 # shoal
-Boid flocking simulation written in Rust
+Fish-themed 3d boid flocking simulation written in Rust using winit+wgpu for rendering.